Rules of the Show:

 - Double booth: Not available, unless an artist has been accepted in more than one category, or with more than one body of work.

-- The event area utilizes Main Street, stretching from 2nd Street to 8th Street in the center of Downtown, various side streets as well as Sundance Square Plaza, which is also referred to as, “Artist’s Square.”
+- The event area utilizes Main Street, stretching from 2nd Street to 8th Street in the center of Downtown, as well as several side streets.

 - Each exhibitor will be provided a space measuring approximately 10’ deep by 10’ wide.